Chr-Jan/Movie_Database/README.md

 For a more feature-rich experience, watch the tutorial on [Adding Logging and Start of Authentication](https://youtu.be/uGoNCJf0t1g?si=EUBz27YoSvgUxrgp).

-## Contribution

-Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and contributions are highly valued.

 **Description:**
 MvcMovie is a compact application where users can log in and access a small movie database with pagination and CRUD functionality.
 It offers a delightful experience for movie enthusiasts to manage and explore their favorite films effortlessly.
 Happy movie browsing! 🎬🍿